TFD

 u8 x = (u8 #clamp)y; // y will be clamped to the range of u8, so if y is 300, it will become 255.

-// Lazy cast, casts to whatever type is appropriate, in this case into an int.
+// Lazy cast, casts to whatever type makes the compiler not complain, in this case into an int.

 int x = (*)y;